 The SMART Program includes many kinds of fun, enriching activities for participants.

 The SMART Program may organize some events to help students interact.
 Students themselves organize other events such as visits to the zoo, museum, Galveston, and Houston activities like the Fourth of July picnics.
-To end the summer, the SMART program organizes the Fiesta Finale.
-Dr. Slaughter's kitchen counters overflow with great food.

 Volunteer at Texas Children's Hospital